Borghese-Gladiator/classify-by-walking/README.md

   - calculated total accuracy, precision, and recall

 ## Conclusions
-There is no distinctive difference between genders in gait (manner of walking).
+There is no distinctive difference between genders in gait (manner of walking)